The Economics of Social Data: Optimal Data Intermediation

 \begin{proposition}[Profitable Intermediation of Anonymized Data] \qquad For any $\alpha >0$, there exists $N^{\ast }$ such that anonymized data sharing is profitable if $N>N^{\ast }.$ \end{proposition}

-We already know that a high degree of correlation in the consumers' willingness to pay allows the intermediary to profit from complete data sharing with a sufficiently large number of consumers.
+We already know from Corollary \ref{IbP} that a high degree of correlation in the consumers' willingness to pay allows the intermediary to profit from data sharing with sufficiently precise signals.
 Under the optimal data-sharing policy, \emph{any }degree of correlation in the consumers' willingness to pay makes the anonymized signals sufficiently close substitutes that intermediation is profitable when $N$ is large.

-Thus far, we have considered the optimal data policy for a given finite number of consumers, each of whom transmits a single signal.
-Perhaps, \emph{ \ the} defining feature of data markets is the multitude of (potential) participants, data sources, and services.
-We now pursue the implications of having many participants (i.e., of many data sources) for the social efficiency of data markets and the price of data.

-Each additional consumer presents an additional opportunity for trade in the product market.
-Thus, the feasible social surplus is linear in the number of consumers.
-In addition, with every additional consumer, the intermediary obtains additional information about the market demand.
-These two effects suggest that intermediation becomes increasingly profitable in larger markets, wherein the potential revenue increases without bound, while individual consumers make a small marginal contribution to the precision of aggregate data.

-In Theorem \ref{lm}, we restrict attention to the additive data structure in (\ref{wa}) and (\ref{ea}), and we assume that error terms are independent.
-This allows us to use the sample average in order to establish a lower bound on learning from $N-1$ signals.
-We suspect that similar results hold more generally under correlated errors (as is the case with Gaussian distributions).
+In Proposition \ref{lm}, we assume that error terms are independent.
+This allows us to use the sample average to establish a lower bound on learning from $N-1$ signals.
+We suspect that similar results hold more generally under correlated errors.\footnote{ This result holds, for example, when both fundamentals and errors have Gaussian distributions.}